ddsolvation/ddX/docs/run.md

 Line number  | type           | description
 ------------- | ------------- | --------------
-1  | String | Filename for Log-file where additional information about the convergence of the linear solver is saved, the void string '' means that no log-file is saved
+1  | String | Filename for Log-file where information about the convergence of the linear solver is saved, the void string '' means that no log-file is saved
 2  | Integer  | Number of OpenMP cores to be used
 3  | Integer  | Specification of the model <br />  1: COSMO, 2: PCM, 3: LPB
 4  | Integer  | Maximal degree \f$\ell_{\max}\f$ of modeling spherical harmonics